leandrosardi/blackops/README.md

 ops source hostname.op --remote --node=prod1 --name=prod1
 ```

+**Notes:**

+There are some considerations about the repositories.

+- If the file `hostname.op` is present into more than one repository, then the `ops` command with show an error message: `Operation hostname.op is present in more than one repository: <list of repositories.>`.

 ## 7. Custom Parameters

 The argument `--name` is not really necessary in the command below,